intel/tsffs/README.md

 requires a patched kernel to run the required KVM modifications.

-Both of these tools should be used where possible to take advantage of their unique capabilities, but CONFUSE aims to reduce the barrier to fuzzing low-level systems software.
+Both of these tools should be used where possible to take advantage of their unique capabilities, but TSFFS aims to reduce the barrier to fuzzing low-level systems software.
 It is slower (though not unacceptably so) than HBFA or kAFL, and is not (yet) capable of leveraging sanitizers.
 In exchange, using it is as simple as adding a few lines of code to a SIMICS script and ten or less lines of code to your firmware source